Kavad I: Imprisonment, flight and return

 A council soon took place among the nobility to discuss what to do with Kavad.
-Gushnaspdad, a member of a prominent family of landowners (the Kanarangiyan) proposed that Kavad be executed.
-His suggestion was overruled, however, and Kavad was imprisoned instead in the Prison of Oblivion in Khuzestan.
+Gushnaspdad, a member of the Kanarangiyan, the family that held the important title of kanarang (military leader of Abarshahr), proposed Kavad be executed.
+His suggestion was overruled and Kavad was imprisoned instead in the Castle of Oblivion in Khuzestan.
 According to Procopius' account, Kavad's wife approached the commander of the prison.
 They came to an understanding that she would be allowed to see Kavad in exchange for sleeping with him.
 Kavad's friend, Siyawush, who was regularly in the same area as the prison, planned his friend's escape by preparing horses near the prison.
-Kavad changed clothes with his wife to disguise himself as a female, and escaped from the prison and fled with Siyawush.
+Kavad changed clothes with his wife to disguise himself as a woman, and escaped from the prison and fled with Siyawush.

-Al-Tabari's account is different.
+Tabari's account is different.
 He says that Kavad's sister helped him to escape by rolling him in a carpet, which she made the guard believe was soaked with her menstrual blood.
 The guard did not object or investigate the carpet, "fearing lest he become polluted by it".
-One of the authors of the Prosopography of the Later Roman Empire, John Robert Martindale, proposes she may have in fact been Sambice, Kavad's sister-wife, who was the mother of his eldest son, Kawus.
-Regardless, Kavad managed to escape imprisonment, and fled to the court of the Hephthalite king, where he took refuge.
-According to the narratives included in the history of al-Tabari, during his flight Kavad met a peasant girl from Nishapur, named Niwandukht, who became pregnant with his child, who would later be Khosrow I. However, the story has been dismissed as "fable" by the Iranologist Ehsan Yarshater.
-Khosrow's mother was in reality a noblewoman from the Ispahbudhan clan, one of the Seven Great Houses of Iran.
-At the Hephthalite court, Kavad gained the support of the Hephthalite king, and also married his daughter (who was Kavad's niece).
+One of the authors of the Prosopography of the Later Roman Empire, John Robert Martindale, proposes she may have been Sambice, Kavad's sister-wife, who was the mother of his eldest son, Kawus.

+Regardless, Kavad managed to escape imprisonment and fled to the court of the Hephthalite king, where he took refuge.
+According to the narratives included in the history of al-Tabari, during his flight Kavad met a peasant girl from Nishapur, named Niwandukht, who became pregnant with his child, who would ascend the throne as Khosrow I. However, the story has been dismissed as "fable" by the Iranologist Ehsan Yarshater.
+Khosrow's mother was in reality a noblewoman from the House of Ispahbudhan, one of the Seven Great Houses.

-During his stay at the Hephthalite court, Kavad might have witnessed the rise of the Hephthalites to a better position than that of their former suzerains, the Kidarites.
-The present-day district of Qobadian (the Arabicized form of Kavadian) near Balkh, which was then under Hephthalite rule, was perhaps founded by Kavad, and possibly served as his source of revenue.
+At the Hephthalite court in Bactria, Kavad gained the support of the Hephthalite king, and also married his daughter, who was Kavad's niece.
+During his stay, Kavad might have witnessed the rise of the Hephthalites to a better position than that of their former suzerains, the Kidarites.
+The present-day district of Qobadian (the Arabicized form of Kavadian) near Balkh, which was then under Hephthalite rule, was perhaps founded by Kavad and possibly served as his source of revenue.
 In 498 (or 499), Kavad returned to Iran with a Hephthalite army.
-When he crossed the domains of the Kanarangiyan family in Khorasan, he was met by Adergoudounbades, a member of the family, who agreed to help him.
+When he crossed the domains of the Kanarangiyan in Khorasan, he was met by Adergoudounbades, a member of the family, who agreed to help him.
 Another noble who supported Kavad was Zarmihr Karen, a son of Sukhra.